ChrisB2351/christiaanbloo.com/content/music/_index.md

 description: My Music.
 ---

-From ages 7-18, I had piano lessons.
-My main focus was pop and jazz while also playing some classical pieces as well as film music.
-After my 11 years of piano lessons I passed the final music exam on my music school which means have the entry level for the conservatory.
+I started playing the piano when I was seven, learning a mix of pop, jazz, classical, and film music.
+Over time, playing the piano became a way for me to explore different styles and experiment with new ideas.

-Around the time I was 13, I started composing my own songs on the piano.
-This led to me becoming an independent artist recording my own music in the start of 2020.
-Currently I'm working on my first EP which will consist of 4 all acoustic piano songs.
-Most of my compositions are inspired by other composers such as Yann Tiersen and Ludovico Einaudi.
+By the time I was 13, I was composing my own pieces.
+What started as a hobby gradually turned into something more.
+In 2020, I began recording and releasing my music as an independent artist.
+Since then, I’ve shared several singles and EPs, including Les Mélodies de la Pluie and La Nuit.

-Next to this I am learning how to play the guitar and I'm learning how to produce digital music.
+My compositions are influenced by artists like Yann Tiersen, Pieter de Graaf, and Ludovico Einaudi.
+I focus on creating simple, melodic pieces that reflect everyday moments and emotions.
+Writing music has always been a way for me to connect with people, and I hope my songs feel accessible and meaningful to listeners.

-Lastly I post covers of me playing popular songs on my dedicated TikTok account.
+If you’d like to play my music yourself, sheet music for my songs is available in my shop.

 <div style="padding-bottom: 1rem;">
     <!-- <button onclick="filterItems('Album')">Filter Albums</button> -->